The Shirtwaist Factory Fire: 100 Years Later

 No wonder that those sympathetic to the labor movement insist that unions, and only unions, swung England and America away from exploitation in the years 1776 to 1911, righted an egregious power imbalance by exercising political power, wound up creating an increasingly prosperous “middle class.”

 By contrast, the unsympathetic argue that the pendulum has swung too far; that labor has long been in the catbird seat; that “workmen” have used political power to extort extravagant benefits and self-serving, costly work rules; that unions have hamstrung American competitiveness, American prosperity.

 It will come as news to approximately zero percent of you readers, regardless of whose side you’re on, that America’s union movement is up against it.
 As for labor conditions, after improving steadily since the year “Wealth of Nations” and the Declaration of Independence both appeared in print, they too seem under threat, at least in today’s version of the shirtwaist business.

 According to a Cornell report on the occasion of the great fire’s centennial, “recent studies conducted by the U.S. Department of Labor found that 67% of Los Angeles garment factories and 63% of New York garment factories violate minimum wage and overtime laws.
 Ninety-eight percent of Los Angeles garment factories have workplace health and safety problems serious enough to lead to severe injuries or death.”

 Skeptics are likely to scoff; sympathizers, to point to the fire of 1911 and say: “It can happen here.
 And it did.”

-(For an earlier take on the union issue, specifically with regard to pensions, see my post of a month ago, What Do Wisconsin Protests Say About Organized Labor?
-I’ll be answering more pension questions soon.)
+(For an earlier take on the union issue, specifically with regard to pensions, see my from Feb.
+2011, What Do Wisconsin Protests Say About Organized Labor?